enketo/enketo-express/README.md

 ### How to update

 * update git repository with `git pull` (Check out a specific release (git tag) for a production server)
 * update dependencies with `npm install --production` (This will run the CSS/JS builds automatically as well.
 If not, use `grunt` manually afterwards).
+You may have to remove `package-lock.json`.
 * restart app